 Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

-The good news is that most prevention work is ordinary property maintenance.
-Covered trash cans, sealed gaps, trimmed shrubs, and clean outdoor eating areas do more than many people expect.
-If you begin early in spring, before nests mature, the results are usually much better.
-For a broader approach to chemical-free control, see natural pest and disease management for gardens.
+The good news is that most of this prevention work is ordinary property maintenance.
+Covered trash cans, sealed gaps, trimmed shrubs, and clean outdoor eating areas often do more than people expect.
+If you start early in spring, before nests mature, the results are usually much better.

 Why Wasps Choose Certain Yards